Lahti-University-of-Technology/full-stack-course/material/material.md

       - Logic programming (e.g., Prolog): rules and relationships guide inference.
       - Array languages (e.g., APL, J): vectorized computation over data arrays.
       - AI-centric (e.g., Lisp): symbolic manipulation and metaprogramming.
+  - Package managers
+    Package managers install and track external libraries that applications depend on.
+They standardize environments so builds are repeatable across machines and deployments.
+In full stack projects, package managers streamline setup and help avoid dependency conflicts.
+Tools also surface security and licensing issues early.
+  - Working with the command line
+    The command line is a text-based interface for controlling a computer.
+It enables automation, remote management, and efficient execution of developer tools.
+Mastering shells and scripting streamlines tasks like builds, deployments, and data processing.
+Familiarity with pipes (`|`) and redirection (`>`, `<`) encourages composing small programs into powerful workflows.
+  - Version control (Git and GitHub)
+    Version control records changes to code so developers can collaborate and revert with confidence.
+Git's branching model supports experimentation without risking main code paths.
+GitHub adds pull requests, issue tracking, and continuous integration hooks that align teams.
+Using version control rigorously ensures traceability and simplifies code reviews.
+  - Milestones
+    Milestones are planned checkpoints that group related work toward a goal.
+They give teams intermediate targets, enabling feedback and course corrections.
+In full stack projects, milestones synchronize frontend and backend schedules and communicate progress to stakeholders.
+Clear milestones help manage scope and maintain momentum.
 - Security
   Security is the discipline of defending software and data against misuse and damage.
 Full stack applications often handle sensitive information and operate on exposed networks, making security a daily concern.
 Secure habits protect users, preserve business trust, and reduce costly breaches.
 Integrating security into development prevents vulnerabilities from reaching production.
   - Principles